MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-prereqs.md

 <br>

 ### Next Steps ###
 Follow the Windows Hello for Business hybrid key trust deployment guide.
-For proof-of-concepts, labs, and new installations, choose the **New Installation Basline**.
+For proof-of-concepts, labs, and new installations, choose the **New Installation Baseline**.

-For environments transitioning from on-premises to hybrid, start with  **Configure Azure Directory Syncrhonization**.
+For environments transitioning from on-premises to hybrid, start with  **Configure Azure Directory Synchronization**.

-For federerated and non-federated environments, start with **Configure Windows Hello for Business settings**.
+For federated and non-federated environments, start with **Configure Windows Hello for Business settings**.

 > [!div class="op_single_selector"]
 > - [New Installation Baseline](hello-hybrid-key-new-install.md)